 On Thursday this week I shall be going to the local Lidl store to buy some of these beautiful plants.
 At six for £7.99 I shall be a happy lady.
 I have kept back some tête-à-tête so I shall pot them up together.
 This will be another reminder of Adam as this combination of plants grew along under his bedroom window at the house on the hill.
 When they were at their best I would take him a photo and the twins would often just pick them as toddlers do and take them in to him.
 I asked for White Hellebore to be included in Adams funeral flowers and they looked lovely.

 Christmas roses have a deep growing root system so the roots should be planted downward rather than spread out below the soil surface and the crown of the plant should be an inch below the soil surface.
 Apply a layer of mulch around the plant.
 Every spring remove old, tattered foliage and feed the plants with a balanced water soluble fertiliser.
+Commonly known as hellebores the Eurasian genus Helleborus consists of approximately 20 species of herbaceous or evergreen perennial flowering plants in the family Ranunculaceae, within which it gave its name to the tribe of Helleboreae.
+The scientific name Helleborus derives from the Greek.

 Sean has collected some seeds from his red Acer and I am hoping to sow them and raise a couple of saplings.
 I have looked online for help with the propagation and it looks quite difficult but I am keen to have a go.